WG 5: Smart Grid International Research Facility Network

 Overview

-Working Group 5, also known as the Smart Grid International Research Facility Network (SIRFN), is a network of top-tier smart grid researchers, testbed facilities, and relevant projects that fosters collaboration among countries involved in ISGAN.
+Working Group 5, also known as the Smart Grid International Research Facility Network (SIRFN), is a collaborative network of leading smart grid researchers, testbed facilities and relevant projects fostering international collaboration among ISGAN member countries.

-The international community can leverage ISGAN-SIRFN’s collaborative testing and evaluation capabilities to improve the design, implementation, and testing of smart grids and their functionalities, including the reliable integration of clean energy technologies.
+The international community can use SIRFN’s collaborative testing and evaluation capabilities to enhace the design, implementation, and testing of smart grids and their functionalities, including the reliable integration of clean energy technologies.

-SIRFN enables participating countries to evaluate pre-competitive technologies and system approaches across various smart grid implementation scenarios and locations using standardized testing procedures.
+SIRFN allows participating countries to evaluate pre-competitive technologies and systems across various smart grid implementation scenarios and locations, using standardised testing procedures.
 The research conducted in each member country leverages its unique capabilities and environments.
 Test data is made public to accelerate the development of smart grid technologies, systems, and policies.

-SIRFN develops and validates technologies, protocols, standards, and systems that can effectively operate in diverse geographies and grid environments.
+WG 5 develops and validates technologies, protocols, standards, and systems capable of operating effectively in diverse geographical areas and grid environments.
 It takes a structured approach to proposing, selecting, and executing projects that align evaluation needs with testing capabilities.
-SIRFN shares non-proprietary results to enhance smart grid technologies, protocols, and standards.
-The network enables participating countries to collectively evaluate pre-competitive technologies, protocols, and systems across various smart grid use cases and geographies using common testing procedures.
-SIRFN’s efforts also involve assessing and validating the test procedures themselves.
+SIRFN shares non-proprietary results in order to enhance smart grid technologies, protocols, and standards.

-Researchers and testbed facilities engage in SIRFN based on their complementary capabilities, conducting specialized simulations and evaluations in areas such as distributed and renewable energy integration, energy storage systems, advanced distribution management, advanced metering infrastructure, cybersecurity, and related applications.
-This collaborative approach ensures that the research of each participating organization benefits from the unique capabilities and environments of the other partners.
-Test data generated is shared among SIRFN participants to accelerate the development of smart grid technologies, protocols, standards, systems, and enabling policies.
+Based on their complementary capabilities, researchers and testbed facilities engage in SIRFN, conducting specialised simulations and evaluations in areas such as distributed and renewable energy integration, energy storage systems, advanced distribution management, advanced metering infrastructure, cybersecurity, and related applications.
+This collaborative approach ensures that each participating organisation’s research benefits from the unique capabilities and environments of the other partners.

 Objectives